What to do (and ways to save) when you get a gift of cash

 Whether you’re saving for a specific expense or just want to have money for a rainy day, learning how to save money now may provide you with less worry about money while you’re a student and after.
 Here are some ideas to get you started:

 1. Set a savings goal.
 Sometimes the best way to use your cash gifts is to save them.
 Maybe you are trying to save up for cool dorm décor your freshman year.
 Or maybe you want to get a head start on funding for books or tuition.
 Either way, setting a savings goal helps make your plans a reality.
 One way to do this is by opening a savings account.
 If you are already a Wells Fargo customer and have a savings account, you have access to My Savings Plan®, an online financial management tool that allows you to set up target savings goals, savings amounts, and optional dates.

-1. Try a no-spend challenge.
-We all know impulse purchases aren’t great for our wallet, so why not try to avoid all unnecessary purchases?
-A no-spend challenge forces you to think about what you’re spending money on: For example, making lunch instead of buying it at a restaurant.
-Whatever you don’t spend, put into savings.
+2. Try a no-spend challenge.
+We all know impulse buys aren’t great for our wallets, so why not try to avoid all unnecessary purchases?
+A no-spend challenge forces you to think about what you’re spending money on, like making lunch instead of buying it at a restaurant.
+Whatever you don’t spend, stick into your savings account.

 3. Make saving automatic.
 If you direct deposit a regular paycheck, you can set up an automatic transfer to move a lump sum to savings.
 You’ll be surprised how those dollars can add up over time!

 4. Take advantage of free services and discount offers.
 Why pay for something when you can get it for free?
 Work your student ID as a passport to discounts and no-cost extras at museums, restaurants, retailers, and companies like cell phone providers.
 And don’t forget all the included goodies on campus for college students, like workout facilities, free-to-borrow ebooks and music from the library, free Wi-Fi, and professional services like job counseling or website hosting.
 If you can, move the money you didn’t have to spend into your savings.